Xiaoym23/RPCSpecter/README.md

 ### Prerequisites

 - Python 3.11+
-- A local Ethereum or Solana development node
+- A local Ethereum or Solana local node
 - An OpenAI-compatible API key for constraint extraction and helper synthesis

 ### Setup